YourOwnInc/yourOwn-repo/README.md

 # Challenges Faced: Dipendra Dhakal

 Discuss major technical or teamwork challenges encountered during implementation and testing, and how they were resolved.
+During implementation and testing of YourOwn, the team faced several technical and teamwork challenges, especially when integrating the client–server interaction, export system, and deployment assistant.
+Inconsistent data structures and endpoint expectations caused early failures, which were resolved by revisiting Deliverable II diagrams and unifying schemas with Zod.
+The export feature also created issues when embedding user content into a React + Vite project, requiring a stable base template and improved logging.
+Team coordination challenges, such as differing interpretations of requirements and frequent merge conflicts, were addressed through clearer task tracking and a stricter Git workflow.
+Despite these obstacles, consistent communication and reference to earlier deliverables helped the team align the implementation with the original design.

 # Design Assumptions & Revisions: Luis